 How wonderful to find that the best part of young love is the joy and fulfillment of old love.

 Bill and I were at a local dance on a Saturday night date.
-We were smooching it up and a young woman came over and called us “cute.”
-She seemed to assume that ours was one of those golden year marriages and she was impressed that we were still so affectionate.
+We were smooching it up, and a young woman came over and called us “cute.”
+She seemed to assume that ours was one of those golden year marriages, and she was impressed that we were still so affectionate.
 She smiled some more and asked how long we had been married.
-When I answered, “Two years,” her face fell in disappointment.
-Apparently loving gestures don’t count if you’re practically newlyweds.
+When I answered, “Two years,” her face fell with disappointment.
+Apparently, loving gestures don’t count if you’re practically newlyweds.